toolness/fleeting/README.md

 ## Limitations

-There are lots of limitations right now.
+There are a number of limitations right now.

 Currently, Fleeting instances auto-shutdown after 24 hours, and there's no easy way to change it.